Uninett/Argus/docs/philosophy.rst

 * incident
 * happening
 * event
-* .. se synonym dictionary for more
+* .. see synonym dictionary for more

 As it turns out, different groups use different terms, and even if they use the same term, they have different expectations and definitions.
 We chose